CitrineInformatics/citrine-python/docs/source/workflows/predictors.rst

 where :math:`d` is density and :math:`f` is relative ingredient fraction.
 If the densities of water and salt are known, we can compute the expected density of a candidate mixture using this predictor.

-The :class:`~citrine.informatics.predictors.GeneralizedMeanPropertyPredictor` computes mean properties of simple mixture ingredients.
+The :class:`~citrine.informatics.predictors.generalized_mean_property_predictor.GeneralizedMeanPropertyPredictor` computes mean properties of simple mixture ingredients.
 To configure a mean property predictor, we must specify:

 - an input descriptor that holds the mixture's recipe and ingredient labels